 - Optional: 1 teaspoon chia seeds

-- Add the rolled oats, milk, maple syrup or honey, cinnamon, and salt to a bowl or container.
+- Add the rolled oats, plant-based milk, maple syrup, cinnamon, and salt to a bowl or container.

 - Add the optional chia seeds, if desired.

 - Refrigerate overnight (or for a minimum of six hours) before serving.

 - Store these maple cinnamon overnight oats in a covered bowl or container in the fridge for up to three days.